What Cricket Taught Me About System Design

 Conclusion

-Cricket reminds us that success comes from clear roles, smart distribution, resilience, and steady improvements.
+Cricket taught me that systems, like teams, succeed through people and process.
+Success comes from clear roles, smart distribution, resilience, and steady improvements.

 Next time we're watching (or playing) cricket, we might notice: the strategies aren't that different from the systems we build.